 Reading at St Michael's

-As always, things keep moving on in Education!
-As a forward thinking school we constantly evaluate our current practices and adapt them to ensure we provide the highest quality education we possibly can.
+As a forward thinking school we constantly evaluate our current practices and adapt them to ensure that our children make the best progress in reading that they possibly can.

 How to help at home

 Links between school and home are very important.
 This begins with sharing nursery rhymes, picture books and stories with your child from the very earliest age and continuing this even when they they can read for themselves.